RobinTT69/e-z-screenshot-linux/README.md

 It also **HAS** to be proxied.

+## Step 2: Add Domain As Argument
-- Now go back to the directory where your script is and do ./SCRIPT-NAME.py -d https://sub.domain.tld/
+Now go back to the directory where your script is and do ./SCRIPT-NAME.py -d https://sub.domain.tld/

 # Troubleshooting
 - **The python script doesnt work!
 It doesnt embed the images!**